Dahlia 'Bishop of Llandaff'

 Viburnum tinus 'Gwenllian'

-I can't remember buying this shrub, or having it on one of my 'plants I want' lists, so I guess it was an impulse buy.
-Often, those kinds of buys are a mistake, but this one was a lucky find.
 This shrub flowers from late autumn, for months, and is still flowering in the spring.
 Alongside its clusters of small pinkish-white flowers are the most beautiful blue berries, which it also carries through the winter.
 Because of this impressive long-lasting display, I'm never sure when to prune it, and indeed barely prune it at all, leaving it to do its thing, on the sunny wall, beneath the rowan tree.

 Photos of Viburnum tinus 'Gwenllian'